decode2/learningJava/README.md

 # learningJava
-Learning java and uploading soe code here
+Learning java and uploading soMe code here